-After an ACL is established, it can be applied on the ingress of one or many interfaces.
+When ACL is established, it will be applied on one or multiple ports, or on the ingress port or egress port.

 Run the following command to apply IPv6 ACL on a port:

-Command Purpose ip access-group name Applying ACL on a port
+ip access-group name Applying ACL on a port

 After a packet is received, the source address of the packet will be checked according to the standard egress interface access control list.
 For the expanded access control list, the routing switch also checks the destination address.
 If the access control list permits the destination address, the system will continue handling the packet.
-However, if the access control list forbids the destination address, the system will drop the packet and then returns an ICMP unreachable packet.
+If not permit, the system will discard the packet and returns an ICMP packet that host can reach.